 The 10 Best 1 Person Tents

-This wiki has been updated 30 times since it was first published in June of 2016.
+This wiki has been updated 31 times since it was first published in June of 2016.
 If you appreciate the solitude of the wilderness or prefer to not share accommodations when in the great outdoors, one of these one-person tents will be perfect for you.
 They offer the personal space you need without being overly bulky or heavy, so you can enjoy camping or extended hiking trips without becoming fatigued.
 There's a wide variety of configurations offered in a range of budgets.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes